MarkJessop/intouch-wishlist/README.md

 .
 Zinc.io integration isn't in place, so items will not be shipped after purchase .
 Editing item price points
 .
 Deleting an item from the wishlist (these can both be done by extending the items route) .
-Adding items that don't have an ASIN number
+Adding items that don't have an ASIN number (books with only ISBN numbers won't work)

 ## Roadmap